De Havilland DH.50: Licence production

 The aircraft was popular in Australia and de Havilland licensed its production there, leading to 16 aircraft being built.
 Qantas built four DH.50As and three DH.50Js, Western Australian Airlines built three DH.50As, and Larkin Aircraft Supply Company built one DH.50A.
 SABCA built three Puma-engined DH.50As in Brussels, Belgium for use by SABENA on routes in the Belgian Congo.
 The last one survived until 1937.
 Aero built seven in Prague, then in Czechoslovakia.
 The British-built QANTAS DH.50 (G-AUER/VH-UER) was modified in Longreach, Queensland, to suit the Australian Inland Mission as an aerial ambulance.
-The aircraft was called Victory by the Rev. J Flynn and was the first aircraft used by the Royal Flying Doctor Service of Australia.
+The aircraft was called Victory by the Rev. J Flynn and was the first aircraft used by the Royal Flying Doctor Service.
 One of the Australian produced machines stalled, leading to a crash and death of pilot Robert McConachy (who was also an aeroplane designer) in 1940.